Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Introduction

-Despite the significant potential of RIS, including STAR-RIS, in reshaping the wireless propagation environment, their structural rigidity remains a fundamental limitation.
-Most existing RIS designs adopt fixed and uniformly spaced element layouts, which restrict the spatial degrees of freedom (DoF) of the system, leading to performance bottlenecks in beamforming accuracy, adaptability, and interference suppression \cite{11023100}.
-To enhance system performance, a common approach is to increase the number of RIS elements to achieve higher array gains.
-However, as the number of elements grows, the associated channel estimation and feedback overhead increase significantly \cite{9409636}.
-Moreover, an excessive number of elements introduces considerable circuit power consumption \cite{10480438}.
-Consequently, how to realize higher spatial control capabilities with fewer RIS elements has become an appealing and meaningful research direction.
+Despite the great potential of RIS, including STAR-RIS, in reshaping wireless propagation, their structural rigidity remains a key limitation.
+Most existing designs adopt fixed, uniformly spaced elements, restricting spatial degrees of freedom (DoF) and causing performance bottlenecks in beamforming accuracy, adaptability, and interference suppression \cite{11023100}.
+Increasing the number of elements can improve array gain, but also leads to excessive channel estimation overhead and circuit power consumption \cite{10480438}.
+Therefore, achieving higher spatial control with fewer RIS elements has become an important research direction.

-In recent years, the fluid antenna system (FAS) has attracted growing attention as a flexible architecture that enables dynamic repositioning of antenna elements within a predefined region \cite{10753482}.
-This added spatial DoF improves channel quality, interference suppression, and user coverage \cite{10599127}, with notable performance gains demonstrated in various scenarios \cite{10539238}, \cite{10949741}.
-Given that FAS has shown significant potential in enhancing the spatial regulation ability of communication systems, some researchers have begun to attempt to introduce its ideas into RIS and have proposed the concept of fluid-RIS.
-This structure allows each unit to move flexibly within the predefined area, with position regulation as a new degree of freedom, and collaboratively optimizes with the traditional phase control mechanism, thereby further enhancing the system performance.
+In recent years, the fluid antenna system (FAS) has gained increasing attention as a flexible architecture that enables dynamic repositioning of antenna elements within a predefined region \cite{10753482}.
+This additional spatial degree of freedom enhances channel quality, interference suppression, and user coverage, yielding notable performance gains in various scenarios \cite{10599127,10539238,10949741}.
+Inspired by this, researchers have extended the concept to RIS, proposing the fluid-RIS architecture, where each element can move flexibly within a predefined area.
+By jointly optimizing element positions and phase shifts, fluid-RIS introduces an extra spatial degree of freedom and further improves system performance.